WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     - Double click on this new SMS Node to set it up.
     - Rename it to something like _Agent Message_, and choose these values:

-        > NOTE: as **From Nunber** you can choose any of the two available.
-Once you choose one, use always the same
+        > NOTE: as **From Number** you can choose any of the two numbers available.
+Once you choose one, use always the same.
+Do not use 'CONNCT'.

     ![Sending an SMS with the Agent response](images/sms-node-agent-message.png){style="width:800px; display:block; margin:0 auto;"}